 In Quebec, employers have a duty to prevent sexual harassment in the workplace.
 Once your employer is aware of the harassment, they must take action to stop it.

 Employers must act against sexual harassment no matter who it comes from.
 It doesn’t matter if it’s your boss, colleague, or even a client.
+This rule also applies to people who work remotely.

 Who is protected?